 Before Prime Minister Trudeau took office in November 2015, his party announced its intention to repeal parts of the C-51 bill, including some of the provisions extended to the CSIS.
 Trudeau's government plans to ensure that the CSIS acts within the bounds of Canada's Charter of Rights and Freedoms, similar to the United States Constitution.
-(Sources: Canada Justice Laws Website [19], National Post [20], National Post [21])
+(Sources: Canada Justice Laws Website, National Post, National Post)

 Trudeau's government also plans to establish a multi-party committee designed to oversee every government department and agency.
 This committee-which would report to the prime minister-would help to expand the review of Canada's security agencies.
 The new government also plans to narrow the definition of "terrorist propaganda," and is expected to call for a review of the anti-terrorism law after three years.
-(Sources: Huffington Post [107], National Post [21])
+(Sources: Huffington Post, National Post)

 In June 2019, the Canadian government passed Bill C-59, which granted new powers to Canada's intelligence apparatuses.
 The bill authorized Canadian security to deploy cyberattacks if ordered by the prime minister and the cabinet.
 These attacks could be used to disrupt an impending terror attack.
 The bill also created the National Security and Intelligence Review Agency (NSIRA) and a new intelligence commissioner to act as a watchdog over Canada's national security agencies.
 According to the Canadian government, NSIRA will "ensure that Canada's national security agencies are complying with the law and that their actions are reasonable and necessary."
-(Sources: CBC [108], Public Safety Canada [109], Parliament of Canada [110])
+(Sources: CBC, Public Safety Canada, Parliament of Canada)

 In January 2020, Trudeau's government announced plans to create a new office of Director of Terrorism Prosecutions to focus on terrorism prosecutions.
 Trudeau charged the ministers of justice and public safety with coordinating "efforts to prosecute terror suspects to the fullest extent of the law" and creating the new office.
-(Source: National Post [111])
+The creation of the new office was delayed in 2020 due to the COVID-19 pandemic.
+(Sources: National Post, CBC)